rzk-lang/hottbook/src/1-foundations/2-homotopy-type-theory/03-type-families-are-fibrations.rzk.md

 ```

 ## Properties of transport
-!!! lemma "Lemma 2.3.9.
+!!! note "Lemma 2.3.9.
 Transport along a concatenation of paths"
     Given $P : A \to U$ with $p : x =_A y$ and $q : y =_A z$ while $u:P(x)$, we have $q_\ast(p_\ast(u)) = (p \cdot q)_\ast(u)$.

 ```rzk